huggingface/transformers/examples/pytorch/semantic-segmentation/README.md

 # Semantic segmentation example

-This directory contains a script, `run_semantic_segmentation_no_trainer.py`, that showcases how to fine-tune any `AutoModelForSemanticSegmentation` (such as SegFormer, BEiT, DPT) for semantic segmentation using PyTorch.
+This directory contains a script, `run_semantic_segmentation_no_trainer.py`, that showcases how to fine-tune any model supported by the [`AutoModelForSemanticSegmentation` API](https://huggingface.co/docs/transformers/main/en/model_doc/auto#transformers.AutoModelForSemanticSegmentation) (such as [SegFormer](https://huggingface.co/docs/transformers/main/en/model_doc/segformer), [BEiT](https://huggingface.co/docs/transformers/main/en/model_doc/beit), [DPT]((https://huggingface.co/docs/transformers/main/en/model_doc/dpt))) for semantic segmentation using PyTorch.

 The script leverages [🤗 `Accelerate`](https://github.com/huggingface/accelerate), which allows to write your own training loop in PyTorch, but have it run instantly on any (distributed) environment, including CPU, multi-CPU, GPU, multi-GPU and TPU.
 It also supports mixed precision.